A Guide to travelling around the Kimberley Australia

 2. Guided Kimberley Outback Tours from Kununurra

-You can also choose to go on Kimberley tours self-drive from Kununurra since there are quite a few things in town and its surrounds are worth visiting.
-This type of excursion will take you to the Purnululu National Park, and it is best to do it with an aboriginal guide which will enhance your perspective of the National Park.
+You can also choose to go on Kimberley tours and self-drive from Kununurra since there are quite a few things in town, and its surroundings are worth visiting.
+This excursion will take you to the Purnululu National Park, and it is best to do it with an aboriginal guide to enhance your perspective of the National Park.

-You will also have the opportunity of taking a guided walk up the Picaninny Creek to explore the eroded towers and black and orange banded beehive structures.
-Next is the Echidna Chasm, a 1 km long gorge carved out of the rock by the erosion of water.
+You can also walk up Picaninny Creek to explore the eroded towers and black and orange banded beehive structures.
+Next is the Echidna Chasm, a 1 km long gorge carved out of the rock by water erosion.

-You can see all of the above on a day tour to the Bungle Bungles.
+You can see the above on a day tour of the Bungle Bungles.

 If your guided trip is longer than a day, you can set up a camp at the National Park campsite.